remotemobprogramming/mob/README.md

 sudo apt-get install espeak-ng-espeak mbrola-us1
 ```

-Create a little script in your $PATH with the following content:
+Create a little script in your $PATH called `say` with the following content:

 ```bash
 #!/bin/sh